The Tampa Bay 100

 6. Chickens!
 Leave them alone :) Chickens are allowed to roam freely throughout Ybor City thanks to a city of Tampa ordinance protecting them.
 These birds are living memorials to the founding and early days of Ybor City.!
 Leave let them be, please.

-Mandatory Things
+Mandatory Items

 All registered runners must carry the following items with them during the run.

-1. Cell phone
+1. Cell Phone

-2. Direction sheet, to be provided
+2. Direction sheet (to be provided by Skunk Ape Events)

-3. At least one water bottle or hydration pack, minimum 20 oz
+3. At least one water bottle or hydration pack, minimum 20 oz.

-4. Headlight and something reflective for running at night
+6. Reflective for running at night

-5. Download the CalTopo App on your phone, its free.
+Download the CalTopo App on your phone, its free.
 You will be able to download the Tampa Bay 100 map on it... it will be a crucial guide for you outside of the directional cards.

 Non-Mandatory Things, but good to have: